 We know these baby plants look so cute.
 But try not to be tempted by their adorable stem & touch or squeeze them.

-We couldn't resist the temptation & touched the caudex, ugh (very gently as we remembered).
-It died.
-Now we make a clear cover with some holes above the young plants.
+We couldn't resist the temptation & touched the little body, ugh (very gently as we remembered).
+It died off.
+Now we make a clear cover with some holes above the young plants to keep our fidgeting hands away from our babies.

 At this point, it's better not do any transfers or re-pottings.
 The roots are too young to experience any big shocks.
 Choose a pot or tray & just leaves your babies in there for a while.
 They will be thankful for that.